sbalnojan/easy-functional-data-engineering/example_6/README.md

 "order volume by status" but rather "order volume attributed to current status".
 What probably is more appropriate is "order volume attributed to status at the time of order".

-## Day 3: orders!##
+## Let's look at the orders now ##

-Run ./day-3 again to get to day 3.
+1. Run ./day-3 to get to day 3.

-Look at the dashboard again.
+2. Look at the dashboard again.
 The result looks odd!
-How you'd wish you could just change the data back to yesterdays version right?
+There obviously is some kind of fake/test order inside the system.
+Puh I wish there was an easy way, just like for the user data, to roll back everything to yesterday, right?

+3. Let's do some more work

 Let's time travel and build this ability.